Keeping Tucker Safe

 "That’s a scary feeling as a parent… knowing that your child is in pain, having no idea why or how to make him feel better,” says his mom, Lisa Mullen.

-"This condition is very difficult to detect and most people who have it, don’t even know it,” says Charles Berul, MD, chief of Cardiology and co-director of our Heart Institute.
+"This condition is very difficult to detect and most people who have it, don’t even know it,” says Charles Berul, MD, emeritus chief, Cardiology and co-director of Children's National Heart and Lung Center.
 At 21, Tucker had heart surgery at our main campus and was back on the field after his recovery.

 He wants young athletes to know that it’s OK to ask for help.
 “I’m glad I spoke up about my chest pain and am grateful for the team at Children’s National,” said Tucker.
 “They found an answer and possibly saved my life.”